cobrastarfunkel/RHCE_Practice/README.md

 TODO: Cover the rest of the inventory formats for hosts file

 ### Reset Servers Script
-The reset.sh script will reset your server but you can't run the Network interfaces option manually until you run the push_reset.yml playbook atleast once.
-The script has a jinja variable in it that needs to be set.
-After you run the playbook the templated_reset.sh can be run manually if you want.
+The reset.sh script will reset your server.
+The script has a jinja variable in it that need to be set.
+After you run the push_reset.yml playbook the templated_reset.sh can be run manually if you want.

 #### Volume Groups
-##### NOTE: Entries in fstab are not removed so those need to be cleaned up when you remove vgs and or partitions.
+##### NOTE: Entries in fstab are not removed so those need to be cleaned up when you remove vgs and or partitions with the push_reset.yml playbook.
 Volume groups can be removed with the reset script if you want it to.
 Set the names of the volume groups in the push_reset.yml (Keep this as a list even if you only have one lvm, so keep the same ['vgname'] format) and pass an extra variable(Example Below) setting remove_vgs to True.

 #### Partitions